Murdock London barbers know beards. For any wanna-beards out there, these are the rules to follow.

 Look how happy having a beard makes these chaps!

 To maintain your beard at home, be sure to use a specialist Shampoo & Conditioner to cleanse, soften and untangle long and coarse hairs.
 A well-groomed beard is also second to none when further combed or brushed through - leaving no knots and a healthy shine.
 From this point on, just enjoy your fine facial hair and the compliments that should come with it.

 We see some fantastic examples of well grown and maintained facial hair across the Murdock shops on a daily basis and want the rest of the world to see them too.
-Share your stylish shots with us on social media by tagging @murdocklondon on Instagram and Twitter.
+Share your style with us by tagging @murdocklondon on Instagram and Twitter.
 Our barbers are also always at hand to answer any grooming questions that you may have.
 So do get in touch!

 For a complete beard maintenance guide, be sure to read more of the Murdock Barbers' expert recommendations.